futuremdsvscovid/covid-student-response-site/content/english/campaigns/mental-health-initiative.md

 [Christopher
 Lites](mailto:Christopher.J.Lites.MED@dartmouth.edu)

----
+***

 ## Building Virtual Communities

 #### Social Events Calendar

-As a part of the Mental Health Initiative, we\'ve organized a few social, wellness and mindfulness events across the month for HMS students to come together, reflect, have some fun and build community.
+As a part of the Mental Health Initiative, we've organized a few social, wellness and mindfulness events across the month for HMS students to come together, reflect, have some fun and build community.
 Past events and upcoming events include karaoke night, virtual game